-Each investment manager will monitor the credit quality of the securities in their respective portfolio.
-In the event a security held by the City is the subject of a rating downgrade which brings it below accepted minimums specified herein, or the security is placed on negative credit watch, where downgrade could result in a rate drop below acceptable levels, the investment advisor who purchased the security will immediately notify the Finance Director.
+- Any actions taken related to the downgrade by the investment manager will be communicated to the Finance Director in a timely manner. - If a decision is made to retain the security, the credit qualitysituation will be monitored and reported to the City Council.the subject of a rating downgrade which brings it below accepted minimums specified herein, or the security is placed on negative credit watch, where downgrade could result in a rate drop below acceptable levels, the investment advisor who purchased the security will immediately notify the Finance Director.
 The City shall not be required to immediately sell such securities.
 The course of action to be followed will then be decided on a case by case basis, considering such factors as the reason for the rate drop, prognosis for recovery or further drop, and market price of the security.
 The City Council will be advised of the situation and intended course of action.